Thousands gather at dawn ceremony to mark Gallipoli centenary

 TURKISH PRIDE

-For Turkey, Gallipoli is also a national touchstone, heralding the rise of Mustafa Kemal Ataturk, who as a young officer led the defence.
-He later founded modern Turkey,the secular republic that emerged from the ruins of the Ottoman empire.
+For Turkey, Gallipoli is also a national touchstone, heralding the rise of Mustafa Kemal Ataturk, who as a young officer led the defense.
+He later founded modern Turkey, the secular republic that emerged from the ruins of the Ottoman empire.

 Young Turks marched the route the Ottoman Turkish 57th Regiment, the first in action, took at dawn 100 years ago before suffering terrible losses in one of the bloodiest battles of World War One.